 Making our decision public

-After notifying both you and other interested parties about the decision, we will advertise this in the same newspapers in which the notice of the application for consent was placed.
+After notifying both you and other interested parties about the decision, we will advertise this in the same newspapers and webpages in which the notice of the application for consent was placed.
 We are responsible for the cost of this notice.

 Map tools and datasets

 A map-based tool that allows you to search for details about a chosen area of land.

 Explore a variety of Forestry Commission Scotland datasets on this map-based tool.

 Access and download a wide range of Forestry Commission GIS datasets